PhD in Physical Geography

 A list of currently available projects is shown below.
-This list is not exhaustive, so if you have another idea or project in mind, please contact one of the supervisors listed below, other potential supervisors or the postgraduate admissions tutors to discuss and develop further.
+This list is not exhaustive, so if you have another idea or project in mind, please contact one of the supervisors listed below, other potential supervisors or for general enquiries email@example.com to discuss things further.

 NERC GW4+ DTP Projects 2022